 As our accommodation was in the nearby market town of Chipping Campden, we decided we’d love to see the sunset at Broadway Tower.

-This time we drove to the tower and parked on the road outside the gates.
-There were quite a few other photographers there, though less than on our day time visit.
+For our return visit to Broadway, we drove to the tower and parked on the road outside the gates.
+There were quite a few other photographers there, though less than during our day time visit.

 Despite the earlier sunshine, the weather turned quite cloudy in the evening.
 We didn’t see the perfect sunset, but did enjoy some lovely shades of orange in the sky.